 As Bay South Garden continues to flourish, more exciting times are on the horizon.
-We are on track to complete another significant portion of the Gardens, namely Bay East Garden and the Founders' Memorial, in the coming years.
+We are on track to complete another significant portion of the Gardens, namely Bay East Garden and outreach efforts, projects, and initiatives were the Founders' Memorial, in the coming years.
 Additionally, as announced by Prime Minister Lawrence Wong at the 2024 National Day Rally, a new pedestrian bridge will be built across the Marina Reservoir to improve connectivity between Bay South and Bay East Gardens, offering visitors more seamless travel, greater convenience and accessibility around the enlarged footprint of Gardens by the Bay.